-"Now we have to figure out why nobody ever told you about the DNA and who the real father of that baby is."
+"Now we have to figure out why nobody ever told you about the DNA and who the real father of that baby was."

 "Easy," he said, his voice bitter.
 "In a town this size it wouldn't be difficult to match DNA.
 Someone's gone to a lot of trouble to cover this up and make sure the focus was only on me."

-"I hate to do this to you," she told him, "but you've got to try and come up with some names.
+"I hate to do this to you," she told him, "but you've got to try to come up with some names.
 He could easily have been the person who killed her."

-"I know, I know.
-I've just blocked so much of it out of my mind that it's hard to bring it all back.
+"I know, I know."
+He pinched the bridge of his nose.
+"I've just blocked so much of it out of my mind that it's hard to bring it all back.
 Besides, Diane used that charm on everything in pants.
 It didn't matter if it was me, the dentist or the bag boy at the grocery store."